 To preserve existing resources that are important to a community, and to make them publicly accessible to researchers, students, and the general public.

 May 31, 2022 5:00pm HST

 The humanities help us explore more deeply what it means to be human and what matters to us.
 We explore our values and histories and philosophies.
 We challenge each other to pause, listen, and be curious about experiences that are not our own.
 The humanities help us explore our identities, and build community and connection.
 They help us remember who we are and where we are going together.

 In the academy, the humanities fields of study include, history, philosophy, literary studies, languages and linguistics, film studies, archaeology, ethics, jurisprudence, art criticism and theory, cultural anthropology, sociology, political science, journalism, anthropology, folklore, ethnomusicology, performance studies, and more.

-As the Hawaiʻi affiliate of the National Endowment of the Humanities, we are proud to uphold their values of research and expertise.
 A strong public humanities project has leadership who helps to shape, deepen, and evaluate the community program.
 This could be a scholar or archivist or librarian in a humanities field, or a recognized cultural consultant/practitioner.
 Having leadership on your project by someone recognized among their peers and community will make your grant application more competitive.